HackYourFuture/study/the-internet/api.md

 This way of making HTTP Requests is outdated (and not recommended to use), but it's good to be aware of it as you might still see it in old code bases.

 The newer way of making HTTP Requests involves using the `Fetch API`.
-You'll learn more about that next week!
+You can read more about this in our [fetch](./fetch.md) section.

 For further study of how to make HTTP Requests, check out the following resources: